 - Brush loops: to allow for adding of natural cover to enhance camouflage

-- Is made from durable material and it’s still lightweight
+- It is made from durable material, and it’s still lightweight

-- Is very easy to set up and takedown
+- It is straightforward to set up and takedown

 - Features hook and loop system for adding natural cover